NadyaDysan/5C-music-service/README.md

-You can see it here: https://5-c-music-service.vercel.app/ For **log in** you can use the following test data: **Login** Carl **Password**: A45gqmt5BRd2qim **Update**: now there can be some problems with backend part as an opened API was used: https://painassasin.online/swagger/.
+You can see it here: https://5-c-music-service.vercel.app/ For **log in** you can use the following test data: **Login** Carl **Password**: A45gqmt5BRd2qim

 **Completed technical tasks:**